 Pests can also cause brown leaf spot on your Fiddle

 The signs: small dark brown spots on the leaves that turn into holes.
 If you look closely the pests will be visible.

 A slightly less common reason why your Fiddle Leaf Fig may have brown leaves is a pest infestation.
 It can happen that pests such as mealybugs, spider mites and scale insects take hold of your beloved plant.

 If you find pests on your plant we recommend giving the whole plant a shower.
 Keep the shower pressure so as not to damage the leaves, but Fiddles are pretty sturdy so this shouldn’t be too much of an issue if you are careful.
 Alternatively, wash down each leaf with soapy warm water and replace all of the soil to get rid of the pests.
 You should also treat your Fiddle Leaf Fig with an organic insecticide to fight the infestation.

 Make sure to check over your other plants in the room to see if any other plants have pests.
 Keep your Fiddle (and other infected plants) a good distance away from any of your other houseplants as you don’t want the pests to spread.

 Brown leaves on your Fiddle Leaf Fig isn’t the end of the world if you have caught and correctly diagnosed the problem early.
-By shifting your watering schedule and keeping a close eye on your Fiddle, it should return to full health quickly.
+By shifting your watering schedule and keeping a close eye on your plant, it should return to full health quickly.
 Don’t expect the brown leaves to all of a sudden turn luscious green, what’s done is done.
-Don’t pull away the brown leaves as this can harm your Fiddle.
+Don’t pull away the brown leaves as this can harm your plant.
 Instead, wait for them to drop naturally or prune away the brown parts once your plant has resumes healthy growth.